Shibly Aziz

-Mohamed Shibly Aziz (1943 – 8 October 2018) was a Sri Lankan lawyer.
+Mohamed Shibly Aziz (1942 or 1943 – 8 October 2018) was a Sri Lankan lawyer.
 He served as Attorney General of Sri Lanka from 1995 to 1996 and served in the Constitution Council of Sri Lanka from 2015 to 2018.

 Education

 Educated at Royal College, Colombo from 1954 to 1963, he graduated with an LL.B. with Honours from the University of Ceylon in Peradeniya.
 Thereafter, he proceeded to the United Kingdom and obtained an LL.M. from the University of London and Diploma in Shipping and Maritime Law and Diploma in Air and Space Law from the London Institute of World Affairs.

 Legal career

 Attorney-General's department

 Shibly Aziz took oaths in 1968 as an Advocate and was in 1969 appointed a Crown Counsel in the Attorney-General's Department.
 Having become a State Counsel in 1972, when Sri Lanka became a republic, he was appointed President's Counsel in 1988 while he was holding the substantive post of Deputy Solicitor General, unique in the Attorney General's Department.
 He was promoted to Solicitor General in 1992, and served as Attorney-General from 1995 to 1996.
 On his retirement he had served in the department for 27 years.

 He served both the criminal as well as the civil side of the department, but his forte was civil law where he was handpicked to lead the State in several important landmark cases, including appearing in the 13th Amendment Case before the Supreme Court as Junior Counsel to the then Attorney General.
 During his service in the Attorney General's Department, Shibly Aziz, among his other functions, advised the Government in Air and Space Law and on Sri Lanka's international commitments in aviation law such as compliance with ICAO standards and recommended practices.
 He also negotiated several bilateral air services agreements on behalf of the Government, having participated in over 35 bilateral discussions between Sri Lanka and about 15 countries and in several airline-to-airline discussions on behalf of the Government.
 He facilitated the implementation of changes in the administration and operational systems relating to Colombo International Airport.

 Shibly Aziz represented Sri Lanka in a number of international fora, including as the Chief Delegate at the second International Air Transport Conference 1980 ICAO held in Montreal and as a member of the Sri Lanka Delegation to the Conference of the Attorneys General of Asia and the Pacific, held in Colombo in 1985 and in Seoul in 1990.

 Shibly Aziz also served as a consultant in International Relations and Legal at Airlanka Limited, the national carrier, from 1990 to 1994.
 He was appointed Director, Airport and Aviation Services Limited (Airport Authority) from 1985 to 1994.

 He was also instrumental in drafting legislation in the country, particularly air navigation laws such as the extensive amendments made to the Air Navigation Ordinance.